kyaustad/cardyo/README.md

 -  Then scroll down and add a new port and for the container port put ``` 3000 ``` and for the Host port put whatever you want it to run on.
 -  Thats it!
 You have to name the image and when you hit apply it will pull the image and run it if there are no conflicts.

+IF ANYONE WITH AN UNRAID CA REPO WANTS TO HOST THIS PLEASE DO!
+Let me know but I'd love to have it on the community apps.

 ## 🛠️ Tech Stack

 - **Nuxt.js** (Vue 3 & Vite)